Incredible Magical Realism Middle Grade Books

 The Children of the King by Sonya Hartnett

 I love how Harnett takes a beautiful historical story and infuses it with magical realism.
-In this chapter book, we’re transported to the English countryside during World War II when children were evacuated out of London.
+In this chapter book, we’re transported to the English countryside during World War II when children were evacuated from London.
 Two evacuated girls find brothers in the ruins of an old castle.
 They are boys who have also been removed from London but in another historical period.
 Are these the missing princes?